juanlantermo/BaSP-M2023/Readme.md

-# Megarocket web- Semana 2
+# Megarocket web- week 2
 This is the megarocket gym page.
 It is made only with HTML5 and can be opened with any browser.
 It is only armed with labels and content so that after being checked it can add styles and functionalities at the time.